gyuho/learn/doc/etcd_raft_algorithm/README.md

 - **`log`**: A log contains the list of commands, so that *state machines* can apply those log entries *when it is safe to do so*.
 A log entry is the primary work unit of *Raft algorithm*.
+- **`log commit`**: A leader `commit`s a log entry only after the leader has replicated the entry on a majority of servers in a cluster.
+Such log entry is considered safe to be applied to state machines. `Commit` includes the preceding entries, such as the ones from previous leaders.
+This is done by the leader keeping track of the highest index to commit.
 - **`leader`**: *Raft algorithm* achieves *consensus* **by first electing a leader** that accepts log entries from clients, and replicates them on other servers(followers) telling them when it is safe to apply log entries to their state machines.
 When a leader fails or gets disconnected from other servers, then the algorithm elects a new leader.
-In normal operation, there is **exactly one and only leader** and all of the other servers are followers.
+In normal operation, there is **exactly only one leader** and all of the other servers are followers.
   A leader must keep sending heartbeats to maintain its authority.
   A leader handles all requests from clients.
 - **`client`**: A client requests that **a leader append a new log entry**.